sueLan/suelan.github.io/source/_posts/iOS-Simulator-from-the-Command-Line.md

         diagnose            Collect diagnostic information and logs.
-        logverbose          enable or disable verbose logging for a device status_bar          Set or clear status bar overrides
+        logverbose          enable or disable verbose logging for a device status_bar          Set or clear status bar overrides ui                  Get or Set UI options
+        push                Send a simulated push notification
+        privacy             Grant, revoke, or reset privacy and permissions keychain            Manipulate a device's keychain
 ```
 Just see I can do a lot of things with these command.
 If wanting to know more about a specific subcommand, we can use `xcrun simctl help [subcommand]` to seek help.
 Like, `xcrun simctl help boot`